DannyFirmin/java-exercises-comp1110/src/comp1110/lab3/README.md

 ## Tasks

-1. **Create, debug and test the Point class.**
+1. **Create, debug and test the Bucket class.**

     This exercise develops the concept of an *object*.

-    In the Java package `comp1110.lab3`, within your labs repo, create a new Java class, `Point`.
-Instances of this class will represent a cartesian (xy) point.
-When you create a new `Point` object, that new object will represent a single cartesian point.
-In your object, both `x` and `y` should be stored as `doubles`.
-Because `x` and `y` are distinct properties of *each object* (not properties of the class), they need to be declared as **instance** fields, not *class* fields.
+    In the Java package `comp1110.lab3`, within your labs repo, create a new Java class, `Bucket`.
+Instances of this class will represent a bucket that can be filled with water.
+When you create a new `Bucket` object, that new object will represent a bucket with a particular capacity, `capacity` and certain contents, `contents`.
+    In your object, both `capacity`
+    and `contents` should be stored as `doubles`.
+Because `capacity` and `contents` are distinct properties of *each object* (not properties of the class), they need to be declared as **instance** fields, not *class* fields.
 This means you don't use a `static` qualifier when you declare the field.
+The `capacity` field will never change (the capacity of a bucket is something that does not (normaly) change), so it can be declared as `final`.
+Both fields should be private to the `Bucket` class.

-    The `Point` class should have two public **instance** methods (not *static* methods).
-The first is
+    The `Bucket` class should have four public **instance** methods (not *static* methods).

-    `toString()`, which displays the point as a String (e.g. if x = 10.0 and y = 3.0 then it would return the String `(10.0, 3.0)`).
-    The second, called `euc`, returns, as a double, the distance between the point represented by that instance, and the origin (i.e. the euclidian distance to the origin, the distance between the point and (0.0, 0.0)).
-    Implement the class `Point` with a main method that reads in two doubles (on separate lines), uses them to create a new `Point` object, calls the `euc` method, and then prints out the distance to the origin for the new object.
-Test your work using the provided `L3 PointTest` class.
+    The first is`getCapacity()`, which returns a double reflecting the capacity of the bucket.
+    The second is `getContents()`, which returns a double reflecting the current contents of the bucket.
+    The third is `empty()`, which will empty the bucket (its contents will now be zero), and will return the capacity of the bucket before it was empty (i.e. how much was emptied from the bucket).
+    The fourth is `add(double amount)`, which will add the given amount to the bucket, and increase the contents accordingly, but it will never increase the contents to be more than the capacity (i.e. any extra water will be spilled, so the total contents can never be higher than the capacity).

+    Test your work using the provided `L3 BucketTest` class.

     Commit all of your work to git, push, close the associated issue (#10), and show your tutor.